qzhang503/proteoQ/README.md

 **Figure S1A.** Histograms of peptide log2FC with a WHIM2 reference.
 </p>

-Notice that in the above histogram the `log2FC` profiles of `WHIM2` samples are much narrower than those of `WHIM16` (**Figure S1A**).
+Notice that in the above histograms the `log2FC` profiles of `WHIM2` samples are much narrower than those of `WHIM16` (**Figure S1A**).
 This will occur when a reference is more similar to one group of sample(s) than the other.
 In our case, the reference is one of `WHIM2`.
 The